anbox-cloud/discourse-docs/exp/containers.md

 ![Container start|584x646](https://assets.ubuntu.com/v1/230fd172-container_start.png)

-The container launch process is successful only if all of the above steps succeed.
-If there are issues during the process, the status of the container changes to the `error` status.
+Launching an instance is successful only if all of the above steps succeed.
+If there are issues during the process, the status of the instance changes to `error`.
 You can [view the available logs](https://discourse.ubuntu.com/t/view-the-container-logs/24329) from the container for further troubleshooting.

-### Stopping a container
+### Stopping an instance

-Containers can be stopped because of the following scenarios:
+Anbox Cloud instances can be stopped because of the following scenarios:

 - You stopped it.
 - You deleted it.
 - An error occurred.

-When a container is stopped, it executes the following steps in order:
+When an instance is stopped, it executes the following steps in order:

 1. Stop the Android container.
 2. Execute the `post-stop` hook provided by the installed addons.
-3. Shut down the container.
+3. Shut down the instance.

-Beyond that, the container will be removed from AMS either because you deleted it or because an error occurred during its runtime.
+Beyond that, the instance will be removed from AMS either because you deleted it or because an error occurred during its runtime.
 ![Container stop|575x521](https://assets.ubuntu.com/v1/0377512e-container_stop.png)

-### Possible container status
+### Possible instance status

-A container moves through different stages and correspondingly have the following status depending on its current state.
+An instance moves through different stages and correspondingly can have the following status depending on its current state.

 Status            |  Description
 ----------------|------------
-`created`     | AMS has created an internal database object for the container and will next schedule the container onto a suitable LXD node.
+`created`     | AMS has created an internal database object for the instance and will next schedule the instance onto a suitable LXD node.
-`prepared` | AMS has decided the LXD node on which it will schedule the container.
+`prepared` | AMS has decided the LXD node on which it will schedule the instance.
-`started` | The container is started and now booting.
+`started` | The instance is started and now booting.
 During the boot sequence, possible hooks are executed.
-Only when all hooks have been executed, the container will switch to `running`.
+Only when all hooks have been executed, the instance will switch to `running`.
-`running` | The container is fully up and running.
+`running` | The instance is fully up and running.
-`stopped` | The container is fully stopped and will be deleted by AMS.
+`stopped` | The instance is fully stopped and will be deleted by AMS.
-`deleted` | The container is deleted and will be removed from the AMS database soon.
+`deleted` | The instance is deleted and will be removed from the AMS database soon.
-`error` | An error occurred while processing the container.
-The container is stopped.
-Further information about the error can be viewed with `amc show <container id>`.
+`error` | An error occurred while processing the instance.
+The instance is stopped.
+Further information about the error can be viewed with `amc show <instance id>`.

 <a name="dev-mode"></a>
 ## Development mode

-AMS allows to start a container in development mode.
-This mode turns off some features that are usually active in a container.
-It is mainly useful when developing addons inside a container.
+AMS allows to start an instance in development mode.
+This mode turns off some features that are usually active in an instance.
+It is mainly useful when developing addons inside an instance.

-When development mode is enabled, the container sends status updates to AMS when the Anbox runtime is terminated, however, AMS allows the container to continue running.
-This allows you to restart the Anbox runtime inside the container, providing an easy way to test [addons](https://discourse.ubuntu.com/t/addons/25293) or develop a [platform plugin](https://anbox-cloud.github.io/latest/anbox-platform-sdk/).
+When development mode is enabled, the instance sends status updates to AMS when the Anbox runtime is terminated, however, AMS allows the instance to continue running.
+This allows you to restart the Anbox runtime inside the instance, providing an easy way to test [addons](https://discourse.ubuntu.com/t/addons/25293) or develop a [platform plugin](https://anbox-cloud.github.io/latest/anbox-platform-sdk/).

-To check whether development mode is enabled, run `amc show <container_ID>` or look at the `/var/lib/anbox/session.yaml` file in the container.
+To check whether development mode is enabled, run `amc show <instance_ID>` or look at the `/var/lib/anbox/session.yaml` file in the instance.
 If the `devmode` field in the configuration file is set to `true`, development mode is active.

 ## Related information